-- Cost of Line 20a Grant funded transportation program in (include direct costs of the service including (but not limited to) maintenance, administrative, and dispatching):

-- Last 12 Month Period: Calendar Year 2023

-- Projection for FY 2024/25
+- Cost of Line 20a Grant funded transportation program in (include direct costs of the service including (but not limited to) maintenance, administrative, and dispatching): - a.
+Last 12 Month Period: Calendar Year 2023 - b.
+Projection for FY 2024/25

-(Assume Caler (Assume Caler (Assume Caler) (Assume Caler) onth Period ndar Year 2023; or or time period low) Projected for FY 2024/2025 (7/1 to 6/30)
+(Assume Caler specify other onth Period ndar Year 2023; or er time period low) Projected for FY 2024/2025 (7/1 to 6/30)

-Annual Avg Annual Avg
+Annı ıal Avg Annual Avg

 Cost

 Per hour of service N/A N/A

 Per passenger trip N/A N/A

-\ Cost of Line 20a Grant funded Transportation Program divided by the Number of total vehicle service hours of service provided
+^{} Cost of Line 20a Grant funded Transportation Program divided by the Number of total vehicle service hours of service provided

-• Other information - Please provide additional information if projected service has a substantial variance from past operations
+• Other information - Please provide additional information if projected service has a substantial variance from past operations.

-\\ Cost of Line 20a Grant funded Transportation Program divided by the Number of total one way passenger trips provided
+^{} Cost of Line 20a Grant funded Transportation Program divided by the Number of total one way passenger trips provided